python-telegram-bot/ptbcontrib/ptbcontrib/postgres_persistence/README.md

-# Persistence class with Postgresql database as backend.
+# Persistence class with Postgresql database as backend

+## Notes:
+Data needs to be JSON-serializable & will be written to the DB only on shutdown.

-* How to use:
+## How to use:

 ```python
 from sqlalchemy import create_engine